Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Recovery Guarantees for Modified Features

 Formally, our recovery guarantee is given by the following theorem: \begin{theorem}[$\ell_2$ Recovery Guarantee for Modified Features] Pick any epoch $E$.
 With probability at least $1-\delta$, for $n \geq \frac{\kappa d^2}{\lambda} \sqrt{\tau(E) \log(12d/\delta)}$,

 where $K,~\kappa,~\lambda$ are instance-specific constants that only depend on $\sigma$, $\C$, $\Sigma$, such that $\lambda > 0$. \end{theorem} When the epoch size is chosen so that $n = \Omega\left(\tau(E)^\alpha\right)$ for $\alpha > 1/2$, our recovery guarantee improves as $\tau(E)$ becomes larger.
-When $n = \Theta(\tau(E))$, our bound becomes $O(1/\sqrt{\tau(E)})$; this matches the well-known recovery guarantees of least square regression for a single batch of $\tau(E)$ i.i.d observations drawn from a non-degenerate distribution of features.
-When the epoch size $n$ is sub-linear in $\tau(E)$, the accuracy guarantee degrades to $O (\sqrt{\tau(E)}/n)$.
-This is because some features are modified in few epochs,\footnote{In particular, as we will see, we expect correlated, non-causal features to only be modified in a small number of epochs: once a non-causal feature $k$ has been modified in a few epochs, it is accurately recovered.
+Now, let us fix $\tau(E) = T$ as the time horizon, and study how the relationship between $E$ and $n$ at fixed $\tau(E)$ affects the recovery guarantees.
+When $n = \Theta(\tau(E))$ (equivalently, $E = \Theta(1)$, and agents are grouped in a small, constant number of epochs), our bound becomes $O(1/\sqrt{\tau(E)})$; this matches the well-known recovery guarantees of least square regression for a single batch of $\tau(E)$ i.i.d observations drawn from a non-degenerate distribution of features.
+When the epoch size $n$ is sub-linear in $\tau(E)$ (i.e., $E \gg 1$, and agents are grouped in more numerous but smaller epochs), the accuracy guarantee degrades to $O (\sqrt{\tau(E)}/n)$, where $ \sqrt{\tau(E)}/n \gg \frac{1}{\sqrt{\tau(E)}}$.
+This is because some features may be modified only in a small number of epochs,\footnote{In particular, as we will see, we expect correlated, non-meaningful features to only be modified in a small number of epochs: once a non-meaningful feature $k$ has been modified in a few epochs, it is accurately recovered.
 In further periods $E$, the learner sets $\hatb_E(k)$ close to $0$.
 This disincentivizes further modifications of feature $k$.} that is, $\Theta(n)$ times, and the number of times such features are modified drives how accurately they can be recovered. \begin{proof}[Proof sketch for Theorem~\ref{thm: accurate_recovery}] Full proof in Appendix~\ref{app: accurate_recovery}.
 We focus on the subspace $\cV_{\tau(E)}$ of $\reals^d$ spanned by the observed features $\barx_1,\ldots,\barx_{\tau(E)}$, and for any $z \in \reals^d$, we denote by $z(\cV_{\tau(E)})$ the projection of of $z$ onto $\cV_{\tau(E)}$.
 First, we show via concentration that in this subspace, the mean-square error is strongly convex, with parameter $\Theta(n)$ (see Claim~\ref{cor: lower_bound_norm}).
 This strong convexity parameter is controlled by the smallest eigenvalue of $\bar{X}_{\tau(E)}^\top \bar{X}_{\tau(E)}$ over subspace $\cV_{\tau(E)}$.
 Formally, we lower bound this eigenvalue and show that with probability at least $1- \delta/2$, for $n$ large enough,

 Second, we bound the effect of the noise $\varepsilon$ on the mean-squared error by $O(\sqrt{\tau(E)})$ in Lemma \ref{lem: upper_bound_norm}, once again via concentration.
 Formally, we abuse notation and let $\varepsilon_{\tau(E)} \triangleq \left(\varepsilon_t\right)_{t \in [\tau(E)]}^\top$, and show that with probability at least $1-\delta/2$,